(Urgent Question): To ask the Leader of the House if she will make a statement about her plan to tackle sexual harassment in Parliament.

 It is not acceptable that, now in society, women are not treated equally even when we do the same work; it is not acceptable that names for women’s anatomy are used as swear words; and it is not acceptable that, every time unacceptable behaviour is challenged, it is closed down as political correctness.
 I know that all of us—every single one of us from all parts of the House—will use our strength and experience to protect the vulnerable.

 I share the hon.
 Lady’s concerns.
 We met earlier today, and I am pleased that we are absolutely in the same place regarding our determination to tackle this issue very quickly.
 The hon.
 Lady is right that the House needs to look at broadening the resources available to the helpline so that staff in this place can get better support and more advice.
 The Prime Minister has not yet seen the letter from the Opposition Women and Equalities spokeswoman, but she will, of course, look at it very carefully.
 I share the hon.
-Lady’s concern about the way in which women’s anatomy is used as a swear word.
+Lady’s concern about the way in which words for women’s anatomy are used as swear words.
 She is exactly right that it is deeply frustrating and irritating for women and for men.
 We must recognise that this issue does not just affect women; it also affects men.
 In dealing with the problems across both Houses, we need to have respect for all people—women and men.

 In echoing the shadow Leader of the House, I should congratulate the right hon. and learned Member for Camberwell and Peckham (Ms Harman) because I think she marked—and, I hope, celebrated—the 35th anniversary of her election to the House on 28 October.
 That is a very remarkable achievement.